edgonzalesjr/Detection-Lab/README.md

 - Wireshark: Network analysis tool for capturing and examining network traffic from a .pcap file.
 - Atomic Red Team: Telemetry generation tool to create realistic network traffic and attack scenarios.
 - Kali Linux: Penetration testing tool to perform RDP attack on a Windows machine.
+- Sysmon: Track and record system activity in the Windows event log.
+- Splunk Universal Forwarder: Securely collect data from remote sources and send it to Splunk Enterprise SIEM for indexing.

 ## Lab Information